 Over the years, there have been winners from only four different countries, with those being America, Northern Ireland, Sweden and Australia.
 The first event, which was held in California in 1999, was won by Jeff Maggert, as the Missouri man beat fellow American Andrew Magee in a thrilling inaugural final.

 The only non-Americans to have won this event are Darren Clarke, Geoff Ogilvy (twice), Henrik Stenson, Ian Poulter, Luke Donald, Jason Day (twice) and Rory McIlroy.
 Since the event started in 1999, we have seen 10 different players from the States win the WGC Match Play.
-The US stars dominated the early years, winning six of the opening seven and have also done very well of late, winning three in a row prior to the cancellation of the 2020 event due to the coronavirus pandemic.
+The US stars dominated the early years, winning six of the opening seven and have also done very well of late, winning three in a row prior to the cancellation of the 2020 event due to the global health emergency.

 Whilst that table shows how well US players have done, in truth their dominance goes even further when we consider not just champions but final appearances.
 There have been nine all-USA finals and, as of 2020, only six that didn’t feature at least one player from the States.